 Here in Mauritius, we ride buses.
 Not your ordinary tranquil ride…we are talking about those beautiful, noisy buses from the times of Independence…that are still traveling across the island.

-Beautiful as authentic buses in Mauritius are individually-run and therefore they are folklorically decorated inside and proudly artsy on the outside with scenic paintings.
+Beautiful and authentic buses in Mauritius are individually run and therefore they are folklorically decorated inside and proudly artsy on the outside with scenic paintings.

 You better get familiarized with those lonely poles by the sidewalk with an unobserved, little black or yellow sign.
 Those are the most common bus stops, although others will offer you a shaded sitting area.
 In any case, you want the bus driver to find you standing by the bus stop if ever you want it to stop by!
 We recommend you to ask a local where is the closest bus stop towards your destination.
 Some of them are no longer signalized and it is only people from the area who know where to wait for the bus.

 Our bus drivers can be easily mistaken for Fast & Furious movie scenes!
 They know these roads like the palm of their hands and can drive pretty fast when the road is clear.
 Be sure to wave your hand as you spot the right bus coming towards you (they have the destination name on the top right side of the window) so you don’t miss the ride!

 For longer trips, you will probably need to connect in a bus station, where a pool of companies send buses to other areas of the island.
 It is also a renown spot to indulge in local street food and arm yourself with delicious treats before hopping on the ride.

 There are two main stations in Port Louis, the Capital City: La Gare du Nord delivering buses to the North and the East of the island, and la Gare Victoria sending buses to the South and West.

 Visit this website to find the route to reach your destination